meilisearch/integration-guides/resources/tiers.md

 Every pre-release has its central issue ([like this one](https://github.com/meilisearch/integration-guides/issues/251)).
 This issue describes every planned implementation the team will do in the weeks before the release.
 The community can expect that this plan will be achieved.

-But if, for some reason, the team does not finish it on time, it will still be the top priority to finish it before anything else.
-In an event of having only part of the features available to be released in the D-Day, the team will evaluate how long it will take to finish the remaining, so it means:
+But if, for some reason, the team does not finish implementing on time, it still is the top priority to finish it before anything else.
+If only parts of the features are available on the release D-Day, the team will evaluate how long it will take to finish them.
+Depending on the integration tier, and the time it would take the team to finish, we will release the integration with the partial implementations.
+These are the delays we accept per tier before releasing:

 Tier #1 = Release day + 1 day
 Tier #2 = Release day + 1 week